choudharydhruv/deepRL-projects-udacity/project2_continous_control/Report.md

 4. OUNoise variance 0.15 - we find that the training is sensitive to this noise variance.
 0.15 seems to perform best.

 Multi-agent: Final reward achieved over 200 episodes is 35.89.

-Sigle-agent: Final reward achieved over 600 episodes is 9.16
+Single-agent: Final reward achieved over 600 episodes is 9.16

 ![Plot comparing on-policy rewards][image2]